ariane-emory/traveller-map-mcp/README.md

 This is a Model Context Protocol (MCP) server that provides access to the [Traveller Map API](https://travellermap.com/doc/api).

+For best resulre, I recommend combining this with https://github.com/ariane-emory/mediawiki-mcp-server pointed at Travellerwiki: that fork has been adjusted for compatibility with Travellerwiki's older API.

 ## Features

 The Traveller Map MCP provides the following tools: